mgmilton/mapbox-tutorial/README.md

 # Mapbox JS Beginner Tutorial

 ## Introduction
-This tutorial will walk you through how to build the following website: alksdjflasdfj.
+This tutorial will walk you through how to build the following website:

 ![alt text][diagram]